Can I claim my Ear Correction Surgery on Medicare?

 Will Private Health Insurance (PHI) cover Ear Surgery?

 Furthermore, in certain cases, it is possible to apply for Early Release of Super Funds to pay for your Ear surgery.
 However, this process also requires compliance with certain government rules and does not guarantee a fund release.
-Especially in the cases where the surgery is requested for purely aesthetic reasons.
+Especially in cases where the surgery is requested for purely aesthetic reasons.

-Popular Reasons for wanting to have Ear Surgery
+Popular Reasons for Wanting to Have Ear Surgery

 Protruding ear correction is one of the most common cosmetic and corrective surgical procedures.
 Ear deformity in terms of distance from the head is the most common hereditary anomaly among numerous other deformities on the outer part of the ear, and is often noticeable immediately after birth.
 However, the growth and development of the ear does not normally end until the fourth year, it is at this point, that the severity of the “detachment” can be determined.